tahczeban/MechaCar_Statistical_Analysis/README.md

 2. The slope of the linear model is considered to be 'not zero', as the P-value = 5.35e-11, which is significantly less than the accepted norm of 0.05% confidence level.
 While some of the values are approximated to zero, there are no zero values; therefore, indicating a slope on the regression model.

-3.The linear model does predict mpg of MechaCar prototypes due to the fact that the r-squared is 0.7149, which indicates approximately 71% of predictions will be representative of the correlation of this statistical model.
+3. The linear model does predict mpg of MechaCar prototypes due to the fact that the r-squared is 0.7149, which indicates approximately 71% of predictions will be representative of the correlation of this statistical model.

 ## DELIVERABLE 2: Summary Statistics on Suspension Coils
 This segment of the analysis addressed the Suspension_Coil.csv dataset and the results from multiple production lots, in terms of the consistency of weight capacities.
 As illustrated in FIGURES: 6 and 7, tables were created in R representing the statistical data for total and lot summaries for the suspension coil's continuity across manufacturing lots.
 The PSI metrics for each lot; mean, median, variance and standard deviation, were calculated in a dataframe with group_by() and summarize() and formulated to tables.